FatFriedFish/SegNetForECE285/README.md

 ### Code organizaiton

+  folder:
-  folder: history_files     --Containing the files of previous versions.
+          history_files     --Containing the files of previous versions.

-  folder: test              --test images for Demo.ipynb is included.
+          test              --test images for Demo.ipynb is included.

-  folder: Models            --Please put all the downloaded models under this folder.
+          Models            --Please put all the downloaded models under this folder.

+  file:
-  file:   Data_saving.ipynb --Modifying the Cityscapes dataset as needed.
+          Data_saving.ipynb --Modifying the Cityscapes dataset as needed.
 More details are written in the file.

-  file:   data_exam.ipynb   --Check whether the dataset is correctly modified.
+          data_exam.ipynb   --Check whether the dataset is correctly modified.

-  file:   SegNet.py         --Containing the segnet network.
+          SegNet.py         --Containing the segnet network.

-  file:   DataLoader.py     --Dataloader used for training.
+          DataLoader.py     --Dataloader used for training.

-  file:   training_v6_fixedweight.ipynb --File for training a segnet with weighted loss function.
+          training_v6_fixedweight.ipynb --File for training a segnet with weighted loss function.

-  file:   Demo.ipynb        --A demo to test SegNet.
+          Demo.ipynb        --A demo to test SegNet.

 ### Training